DimaEnotoff/FriendlyCLP/Readme.md

 ## Configuration errors

-**Friendly CLP** detects common configuration errors including: invalid names, overlapping command names and argument positions, missing annotations, annotating wrong entities, declaring non last argument as _multisegmented_ or _optional_ etc. In case such configuration error is found an exception will be thrown.
+**Friendly CLP** detects common configuration errors, including invalid names, overlapping command names and argument positions, missing annotations, annotating wrong entities, declaring non-last argument as _multisegmented_ or _optional_ etc. If such a configuration error is found, an exception will be thrown.

 ## Example projects